andrralv/Old-Websites/README.md

 	- JQUERY
 	- PERSONA CMS

+I can also do wordpress and wooCommerce stuff but that's boring to put in here.
+--
 If you would like to take a look at my work on graphic design and Architecture, I suggest you take a look at my <a href="https://www.behance.net/andrralv">Behance Page</a>